 Landscape architect Petra Pelz has created a magical private garden in Germany using structural grasses and a limited mix of colourful perennials.
-Petra has used prairie-style planting to great effect, making the garden feel rich and dense.
+Petra has used prairie planting to great effect, making the garden feel rich and dense.
 There is an ever-changing pattern of colours and shapes to keep the interest in the garden going throughout the year.
-Here you’ll find planting inspiration from Petra’s garden and top tips for introducing prairie-style into your own garden.
+Here you’ll find planting inspiration from Petra’s garden and top tips for introducing prairie planting into your own garden.

 From June onwards tall, tufts of Miscanthus sinensis ‘Gracillimus’ and the silver-pink plumes of Miscanthus sinensis ‘Malepartus’ dominate the view, providing a focal point that draws your attention away from garden borders, tempting you to venture ever further and discover its hidden treasures.
 They also help frame Petra’s richly woven tapestry of groundcovering perennials, which blankets the ground completely from spring through to autumn – so densely packed no weed would stand a chance.

-Other grasses in Petra’s garden include Panicum virgatum ‘Rehbraun’, M. sinensis ‘Kleine Fontäne.
+Other grasses in Petra’s praire garden include Panicum virgatum ‘Rehbraun’, Miscanthus sinensis ‘Kleine Fontäne.

 Landscape architect Petra Pelz has cleverly ‘borrowed’ the tall trees in a neighbouring property to create the impression that this pretty summerhouse marks the start of a woodland area and not the end of her garden.
 Photo by Sabrina Rothe.